Jean Grey (film character): Casting

 In 1998, it was rumoured that Julianne Moore was in the talks for the X-Men film at the time, presumably for the role of Jean Grey.
 Helen Hunt was offered the role, but turned it down, as did Charlize Theron.
 Peta Wilson auditioned for the role.
-Ashley Judd, Alicia Witt, Selma Blair, Robin Wright-Penn, Minnie Driver and Maria Bello were also all rumoured to have been auditioning for the role at the time.
-Lucy Lawless was invited to audition, possibly for the role of Jean, but choose to abstain due to her real life pregnancy and her otherwise busy schedule with Xena: Warrior Princess.
+Ashley Judd, Alicia Witt, Selma Blair, Robin Wright-Penn, Minnie Driver, and Maria Bello were also all rumoured to have been auditioning for the role at the time.
+Lucy Lawless was invited to audition, possibly for the role of Jean, but choose to abstain due to her real-life pregnancy and her otherwise busy schedule with Xena: Warrior Princess.
 In early August 1999, it was reported by Daily Variety that Dutch model turned actress Famke Janssen had been cast as Jean Grey.

-For X-Men: Apocalypse (2016), Hailee Steinfeld, Elle Fanning, Chloë Grace Moretz and Saoirse Ronan had been among those who auditioned for the role of the younger Jean.
+For X-Men: Apocalypse (2016), Hailee Steinfeld, Elle Fanning, Chloë Grace Moretz, and Saoirse Ronan had been among those who auditioned for the role of the younger Jean.
 Grace Fulton, who would go to play Mary Bromfield in the DC Extended Universe Shazam films, also auditioned to play Jean.
-Sophie Turner, after being cast as younger Jean, contacted Famke Janssen about advice on playing the role, but was told that there was nothing that Janssen could teach that her she didn't already know, as well as being wished good luck with the role.
+Sophie Turner, after being cast as younger Jean, contacted Famke Janssen about advice on playing the role, but was told that there was nothing that Janssen could teach that her she did not already know, as well as being wished good luck with the role.
 To prepare for the role, Turner studied how schizophrenia and dissociative identity disorder works in real life.